danielloosec/blog/_posts/2018-08-29-PublicWifiMyths_Part_1.markdown

 <b>4: The amount of time an attacker is willing to spend stealing your information.</b>
 As mentioned above, not everyone has valuable information.
 Most attackers will give up after a certain period of time.
 If you are running an unencrypted application, then it's still unlikely that the attacker is going to spend time making heads or tails of the information exclusive to the application.

+<b>5: If you need to enter information into a router in order to access the network</b>
+Paid WiFi, even over HTTPS can be a risk.
+Hackers have ways of making a fake verions that look like the real ones.
+They can even certify it for encryption free of charge with programs like [Let's  Encrypt][lets-encrypt] for free.
+If you have to provide your credit card number or anything sensative, then refer to the first two steps to assess your risk.

 <b>Roadmap</b>